 Mr. Gibson is a Chartered Financial Analyst.
 Mr. Gibson received his B.A., magna cum laude, from Amherst College.

-Aharon Schwartz, Ph.D. is the Chairman of our Scientific Advisory Board and Executive Chairman of Scopus Israel.
+Aharon Schwartz, Ph.D. is a member of our Scientific Advisory Board and Executive Chairman of Scopus Israel.
 Since 2004, Dr. Schwartz has been the Chairman of the Board of BioLineRx Ltd. (Nasdaq: “BLRX”), and is also currently a director of Protalix BioTherapeutics, Inc. (NYSE American: “PLX”).
 From 1975 to 2011, Dr. Schwartz served in various management positions at Teva Pharmaceutical Industries Limited (NYSE: “TEVA”), most recently as Vice President — Head of Teva Innovative Ventures.
 Dr. Schwartz’s prior positions at Teva included Vice President — Strategic Business Planning and New Ventures; Vice President — Global Products Division; Vice President — Copaxone Division; Vice President — Business Development; and Head of the Pharmaceuticals Division.

 Dr. Schwartz received his B.Sc. in Chemistry and Physics from Hebrew University, his M.Sc. in Organic Chemistry from the Technion and his Ph.D. from the Weizmann Institute of Science.
 Dr. Schwartz also holds an additional Ph.D. in history and philosophy of science from Hebrew University.